ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Initialization
 --------------

-Please note that the player will **NOT** be available the instant your HML page is loaded and the first javascript is executed.
-The SWF file (40k) has to be loaded and instantiated first!
+Please note that the player will **NOT** be available the instant your HTML page is loaded and the first javascript is executed.
+The SWF file (90k) has to be loaded and instantiated first!
 You can catch this issue by defining a simple global javascript function.
-It is called *playerReady()* and every player that's succesfully instantiated will call it.
+By default, it is called *playerReady()* and every player that's succesfully instantiated will call it.

 .. code-block:: html